Building Marble Machine 2

 Dump-O-Matic clanking iron

 To that effect, I built the dump-o-matic mechanism shown here.
 The image shows the mechanism as it has just dumped the marbles.
-You can see the last marble leaving the cup (note that the motion trails go backwards, because the flash is at the start of the exposure, not at the end).
+You can see the last marble leaving the cup (note that the motion trails go backwards because the flash is at the start of the exposure, not at the end).

 The mechanism works by having a wooden cup on a pivot with a counter weight.
 This is arranged in such a way that once the cup is full, the cup tips over, and dumps its marbles.
 The tricky part is balancing it in such a way that the cup, when it dumps, dumps completely, and subsequently rights itself again.

 I also had a piece of angle-iron that I noticed made a nice noise when the marbles were dropped onto it.
 So I used that piece of angle iron as an L-channel to take the rest of the marbles from the nail board.
 This piece is loosely mounted, allowing it to make more noise.
-I also had to put a screw in the front end of it, as some marbles would roll off the front end, instead of rolling towards the back.
+I had to put a screw in the front end of it, as some marbles would roll off the front end instead of rolling towards the back.

 Hard drive gong and bicycle bell